mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Conflicting Drivers
 ~~~~~~~~~~~~~~~~~~~

-On Windows, you can only have a single wintab-style driver installed at
+On Windows, you can only have a single Wintab-style driver installed at
 a time.
-So be sure to deinstall the previous driver before installing
+So be sure to uninstall the previous driver before installing
 the one that comes with the tablet you want to use.
 Other operating
 systems are a bit better about this, but even Linux, where the drivers
 are often preinstalled, can't run two tablets with different drivers at